A. L. Burt: Early years, 1883–1902

-Albert Levi Burt began his book-publishing efforts in 1883, even though A. L. Burt Company was not officially incorporated until 1902.
+Albert Levi Burt began his book-publishing efforts in 1883, although A. L. Burt Company was not officially incorporated until 1902.
 In 1883 Albert Burt moved to New York City, and soon thereafter began using a small office at 105 John Street to publish books.
 He initially focused on home reference works.
 His first publication was a reprint of The National Standard Dictionary, which contained some 40,000 words and 700 illustrative woodcuts.
 According to the family genealogy, for this work he poured the entirety of his $900 savings into typesetting—providing for paper, printing, and binding on credit—and within ten years had sold some 250,000 copies.
 Albert Burt followed the dictionary with The National Standard Encyclopedia and several works on household art and ladies' handicrafts, along with such titles as Law Without Lawyers, Household Recipes, Useful Knowledge, and The Family Physician.
 Late in the 1880s Albert Burt turned to inexpensive paperback fiction, which was then popular and would allow him to extend his reach, with his Manhattan Library line of books.
 He also wanted to publish so-called "good literature," and so at the same time began the Burt's Home Library line with 25 titles, eventually reaching 500.

 In 1887, Albert Burt launched the Boys' Home Library line of juvenile paperbacks, with individual titles priced at 25 cents and a yearly subscription for $2.50; these appear to have been published concurrently with $1 hardcover editions of the same works.
 The titles, which included first editions as well as reprints, were by such authors as Horatio Alger, James Otis, Harry Castlemon, and Edward S. Ellis.
 The line comprised 24 titles, the first 19 issued monthly and the remaining quarterly.
 Seven were by Alger: Joe's Luck, Frank Fowler, the Cash Boy, Tom Temple's Career, Tom Thatcher's Fortune, The Errand Boy, Tom the Bootblack, and Tony the Hero.
 The first five of these were first editions, though all seven had earlier been serialized in New York Weekly.
 The final issue, Captured by Zulus by Otis—writing under the pen name Harry Prentice—was published in June 1890.

 Albert Burt's business grew rapidly, and between 1883 and 1900 he moved into larger offices in lower Manhattan at least four times.
 He also began to focus on hardcover novels, a response to the saturation of the cheap paperback market; dime novels and other 10- and 15-cent publications were undercutting his own 25-cent titles.